microsoft/typescript-tslint-plugin/README.md

 }
 ```

+**Notice**: due to an issue in the implementation of the `no-unused-variable` rule ([palantir/tslint#2469](https://github.com/palantir/tslint/issues/2649)), this rule will be disabled by the plugin.
+You can use the typescript compiler options `noUnusedLocals` and `noUnusedParameters` instead.

-# Editors Support
+# Editor Support
 This plugin requires TypeScript 2.4 or later.
-It can provide intellisense in both JavaScript and TypeScript files within any editor that uses TypeScript to power their language features.
-This includes [VS Code](https://code.visualstudio.com), [Sublime with the TypeScript plugin](https://github.com/Microsoft/TypeScript-Sublime-Plugin), [Atom with the TypeScript plugin](https://atom.io/packages/atom-typescript), [Visual Studio](https://www.visualstudio.com), and others.
+It can provide intellisense in both JavaScript and TypeScript files within any editors that uses TypeScript to power their language features.

-## Visual Studio Code
+## With VS Code
 *If you also have the [vscode-tslint](https://marketplace.visualstudio.com/items?itemName=eg2.tslint) extension in VS Code installed, please disable it to avoid that files are linted twice.*

 You must manually install the plugin along side the version of TypeScript in your workspace: